Chuck Yeager, 1st to break sound barrier, dies at 97

-(AP) (12/08/20)— Retired Air Force Brig.
+GRASS VALLEY, Calif.
+(AP) — Retired Air Force Brig.
 Gen. Charles “Chuck” Yeager, the World War II fighter pilot ace and quintessential test pilot who showed he had the “right stuff” when in 1947 he became the first person to fly faster than sound, has died.
 He was 97.

+Yeager died Monday, his wife, Victoria Yeager, said on his Twitter account.

 Yeager’s death is “a tremendous loss to our nation,” NASA Administrator Jim Bridenstine said in a statement.